What types of RC cars work with the donkey platform?

 - When donkey has changed you can get the latest source.
 You've installed it directly from the github repo, so getting latest is easy:

-cd donkeycar git pull origin master donkey createcar --path ~/mycar --overwrite
+cd donkeycar git pull origin main donkey createcar --path ~/mycar --overwrite